pereira-fabio/SE-project-group5/Meeting Reports/Report.md

  - teaching about BINFO in a style of solorean.com
  - memory style game regarding BINFO
  - general style quiz of BINFO
+ - maze game where hitting walls lead to questions regarding BINFO
+ - pacman where fruits have binfo questions regarding BINFO